OpenF2/F2/docs/src/app-development.md

 #### Showing or Hiding Loading Spinners

 Apps can show loading spinners&mdash;or "masks"&mdash;when they are being loaded by a container or afterwards when making data requests.
-Container Providers configure the `UI.Mask` as discussed in the SDK [F2.ContainerConfig.UI.Mask](../docs/sdk/classes/F2.ContainerConfig.UI.Mask.html) docs, therefore it is simple for app developers to call `showMask()`.
+Container Developers configure the `UI.Mask` as discussed in the SDK [F2.ContainerConfig.UI.Mask](../docs/sdk/classes/F2.ContainerConfig.UI.Mask.html) docs, therefore it is simple for app developers to call `showMask()`.

 To show a loading spinner when making an ajax request within an app: